Non Habitual Resident Portugal (NHR): The Comprehensive 2023 Guide

 Yes.
 It’s possible to maintain your residency rights in Portugal by getting the Golden Visa.
 Under this scheme, you have the option to become a Portugal tax resident if you want to.
 Alternatively, you can keep your existing tax residency and simply visit Portugal a few times a year.

-What are the benefits of NHR in Portugal?
+What are the benefits of NHR?

 The benefits of NHR include preferential tax treatment on most foreign source income, and some Portuguese sourced income, subject to certain criteria.
-Non Habitual Resident Portugal status is valid for a period of 10 years, offering enough time to acquire Portuguese citizenship.

 How do I check my NHR status in Portugal?